What Is a Product Marketing Manager? Job Description and Salary

 What does a product marketing manager do?

-These individuals are responsible for crafting a story about the product that will entice potential customers to purchase the product, and collecting customer feedback after launch.
+Oakley told me they’re responsible for crafting a story about their products that will entice potential customers to purchase them.
+They then collect customer feedback after a product launch.

-When the product is being prepared for launch, the product marketing manager (or team) will be brought into the process to educate the public about the value and benefits of the offering so they can convert potential customers into raving fans.
+In other words, when the product is being prepared for launch, the product marketing manager (or team) will be involved in educating the public about the value and benefits of the offering so that they can convert potential customers into raving fans.

-1. Acquisition: Bringing awareness to your product through content such as social media, copywriting, and blogs.
-This requires the product marketing manager to determine what type of campaign needs to be done, create a budget for the marketing endeavors, craft a project plan to map out when this content will be released, and oversee a team who will create the desired content.
+1. Acquisition.
+Bringing awareness to your product through content such as social media, copywriting, and blogs.
+This requires the product marketing manager to determine what type of campaign needs to be done, create a budget for the marketing endeavors, craft a project plan to map out when this content will be released, and oversee a team that will create the desired content.

-2. Engagement: Building trust and creating conversation with potential customers through events, campaigns, and specific calls to action.
+2. Engagement.
+Building trust and creating conversations with potential customers through events, campaigns, and specific calls to action.

 It’s worth noting that from one company (or campaign) to the next, the responsibilities and expectations placed on a product marketing manager may differ.